salixzs/AspNetCore.JsonExceptionHandler/README.md

 }
 ```

-## Behavior control
+## Behaviour control
 By default Json error handler will write exception to configured `ILogger` instance (you control where and how it writes - AppInsights, File, Debug, Console etc.)\
 and also creates Json error response and returns it to caller with specified HttpStatus code (400+, 500+).

 If you use custom exception handler method, you can intercept specific exceptions and make error handler do not write an error statement to `ILogger` and/or return Json error object at all (returns 200 status code with empty response).

-To control it, in specific exception handling method, intercept your special exception and set `ApiError` object property `ErrorBehavior` to desired behavior.
+To control it, in specific exception handling method, intercept your special exception and set `ApiError` object property `ErrorBehavior` to desired behaviour.

 ```csharp
 if (exception is OperationCanceledException operationCanceledException)